lateef-taiwo/Crudddur-app/journal/week1.md

 ![ec2](./assets/Week-1/docker%20ec2.png)

-* I opened the terminal on my local machine and logged into the instance: ssh -i KEY.PEM ubuntu@PUBLIC-IP-ADDRESS-OF-INSTANCE
+* I opened the terminal on my local machine and logged into the instance:

+    ssh -i KEY.PEM ubuntu@PUBLIC-IP-ADDRESS-OF-INSTANCE
 ![ssh](./assets/Week-1/ssh.png)

+### Learn how to install docker on your local machine and put the same containers running outside gitpod or codespaces.